 At 164 square miles, it’s the largest national park in Costa Rica, the largest primary forest on the American Pacific coastline, and one of the few remaining large areas of lowland tropical rainforests in the world.

-The park provides a home for more than 500 tree species and a dizzying array of wildlife (including the endangered Baird’s Tapir, the rare Harpy Eagle, Jaguar, Puma, and all four Costa Rican Monkey species).
+The park provides a home for more than 500 tree species and a dizzying array of Costa Rican animals, including the endangered Baird’s Tapir, the rare Harpy Eagle, Jaguar, Puma, and four Monkey species.

 In short, it’s a veritable Garden of Eden for nature-lovers like us.